Elvis VINYL in the uk 1956 - 2002:

 The picture sleeve had a front cover that was completely different to the US version.
 They used a black and white action shot of Elvis singing "We're Gonna Move" from the movie.
 It had the album title with the artist's name underneath in black lettering across the bottom.
 The HMV logo was located top right.

 The 'knockout' turquoise record label used silver lettering and had the HMV logo located middle right of centre.
+It used the RCA matrix number G2WH.

 1957 - June?